payments

 Here's a concrete case.
 A shopper buys a €200 jacket online.
 The card details alone used to be enough.
 Under SCA, the issuing bank now sends a push notification to the customer's banking app, where they approve with a fingerprint.
 Password (knowledge, captured at app login) plus device-bound biometric (possession plus inherence) clears the two-factor bar.
 If the customer can't complete the step, the payment is declined.

 SCA isn't a blanket rule.
-The standards carve out exemptions so that not every coffee purchase triggers a challenge.
-Low-value payments, recurring fixed payments, and transactions a bank scores as low risk can skip the step.
+The standards carve out exemptions so that not every coffee purchase triggers a challenge: low-value transactions under €30, trusted beneficiaries, recurring fixed payments, corporate payment protocols, and transaction risk analysis (TRA) for low-risk remote payments.
+Each exemption carries its own conditions and its own liability implications.
+A PSP that misapplies an exemption and suffers a fraud loss cannot point to the exemption as a defense.
 This balance, security against friction, is the whole design tension.
 The European Banking Authority drew the lines, and firms operate inside them.
-Strong authentication pairs naturally with biometric authentication and feeds the wider identity verification stack a bank runs at onboarding and login.

 How is Strong Customer Authentication (SCA) used in practice?